anapdh/html-css-capstoneproject/README.md

 ## About the Project

 This project features:
+- A webpage for renting houses at the beach;
 - A responsive design for Mobile, Tablet and Desktop;
 - Input forms, buttons images and background image;
 - Tree different content pages, linked by anchor tags;